Digital Signage Computers

 - Simply connect your new or existing TVs or monitors to the multiple video ports on the DS-Z system.

-- Create your media content to be displayed using Microsoft PowerPoint (included) or your own software.
+- Then, create your media content to be displayed using Microsoft PowerPoint (included) or your own software.
 The content can be anything from simple text and still images to a fully animated presentation.

 - Monitor 1 is designated as your ‘Control Monitor’.
 This is where you will create and control your content.